Megahertz418/MegaOCR/README.md

 * MegaOCR code: MIT (see [`LICENSE`](./LICENSE))
 * Tesseract & models: Apache-2.0 (see [`THIRD_PARTY_NOTICES.md`](./THIRD_PARTY_NOTICES.md))
-* Fonts: OFL and CC BY 4.0 (included in the Vendor Bundle)"# MegaOCR"
+* Fonts: OFL and CC BY 4.0 (included in the Vendor Bundle)